Location

 Schedule

-Caroline’s experience also includes being an instructor at Pro-Train in San Diego, where she assisted in certifying students from across the nation to be professional dog trainers.
+Caroline’s experience also includes being an instructor at Pro-Train in San Diego, where she assisted in educating students from around the world to be professional dog trainers.
 She was also the lead trainer and a handler for one of the largest security K9 companies in Southern California.
-She was among the first to implement strict training guidelines for working security K9s in the United States.
-Caroline and her dog Kilo were one of only three K9 teams in California requested and used for a union strike lock-out in Ohio and proved to be an outstanding team.
-Caroline retired as the Training Director for the Orange County Working Dog Association (OCWDA) in 2003.
-She was the Founder and Training Director for four years and instructed over one hundred handlers in advanced protection K9 training and obedience.
-Caroline has also been featured in several newspaper and magazine articles (including a magazine in Japan) regarding her experience and knowledge training dogs.
+She was among the first to implement strict training guidelines for working security patrol K9s in the United States.
+Caroline and her dog Kilo were one of only three K9 teams in California requested and used for a violent union strike lock-out in Ohio and proved to be an outstanding team there.
+Caroline retired as the Training Director for the Orange County Working Dog Association (OCWDA) in 2004.
+She was the Founder and Training Director for several years and instructed over one hundred handlers in advanced personal protection K9 training, area and building searches, and obedience.
+Caroline has also been featured in several newspaper and magazine articles, including "Training Secrets for the German Shepherd" Article: "Pack Facts" page 87 - 93 Vol 16, and a magazine in Japan regarding her experience and knowledge in training dogs.

 Invest in your dog's future!